rabbiarlan/MercilessAuthority/README.md

 *"Whatever you do, work heartily, as for the Lord and not for men," — Colossians 3:23* *"For I am not ashamed of the gospel, for it is the power of God for salvation to everyone who believes." — Romans 1:16* *Jesus said to him, "If you can,!
 Anything is possible for the one who believes" — Mark 9:23*

+# Also another infos:
+> DO NOT USE THIS AS A PRANK OR IN OTHER FORMS OF HILARIOUS SITUATIONS PLEASE! :(
+> DO SO WITH YOUR CONSENT WITH FROM OTHERS OR IF YOU HAVE GIVEN PERMISSION WITH ABILITY TO USE IT
+> I DO NOT HAVE RESPONSIBILITY FOR ANY IRREVERSIBLE DAMAGES CAUSED FURTHER FROM THIS PROGRAM BY PEOPLE WITH SUSPICIOUS INTENTIONS TO DO SO, BECAUSE THIS IS AN EXPERIMENTAL PROJECT I'M WORKING IN.
+> And also: `No system-level persistence, no network activity, no data collection.` Who needs that amount of junk in their code...?